ND abortion clinic says Minnesota move won't delay services - NewsBreak

 ND abortion clinic says Minnesota move won't delay services

-A judge’s ruling that will delay the closing of North Dakota’s lone abortion clinic should provide more than enough time to move the business to a neighboring city in Minnesota , the facility’s owner and operator said Thursday.
+FARGO, N.D. — (AP) — A judge's ruling that will delay the closing of North Dakota's lone abortion clinic should provide more than enough time to move the business to a neighboring city in Minnesota, the facility's owner and operator said Thursday.

 In fact, Red River Women’s Clinic director Tammi Kromenaker said she was prepared to open shop in Moorhead, Minnesota, next week if the North Dakota’s abortion ban had gone into effect Thursday.
 She said now, though, she'll have more time to make sure the move from Fargo goes smoothly.